vic-ma/howtodismantle.github.io/_posts/2023-10-04-Card-Caravan-Bringing-Peakboard-and-Trello-together.md

     url: https://templates.peakboard.com/extensions/Trello/en
 ---

-Trello is an online work management tool based around lists.
-In this article, we will learn how to create a Peakboard dashboard that can display, edit, and create Trello lists.
+Trello is an online work management tool centered around lists.
+In this article, we will learn how to create a Peakboard dashboard that can:

+* Display Trello lists.
+* Move cards from one list to another.
+* Delete cards from a list.
+* Add new cards to a list.

+Here is an outline of what we will do in this article:

+1. **Get an API key and token from Trello.** Our Peakboard Box will use these to authenticate itself to Trello.
+2. **Create a data source for each of our Trello lists.** These data sources will allow us to read and write to the Trello lists.
+3. **Add table controls for the Trello lists.** These will let us visualize and edit the Trello lists.
+   1. **Add a label color indicator.** This will let us see a Trello card's color.
+   2. **Add a "Move" button.** This button will let us move a Trello card from one list to another.
+   3. **Add a "Delete" button.** This button will let us delete a Trello card from a list.
+7. **Add a "Refresh All" button.** This button will let us manually refresh all Trello lists.
+8. **Add a "Create New" button.** This button will let us create and add a new Trello card to a list.

 This article assumes that you are already familiar with the [basics of Trello](https://trello.com/guide/trello-101).

-Here is an overview of the steps we will take:

-1. **Get our `AppKey` and `UserToken` from Trello.** Our Peakboard Box will use these to authenticate itself to Trello
-1. **Create a data source for each of our Trello lists.** These data sources will let us display the lists in our dashboard.
-1. **Add table controls to visualize our Trello lists.**
-1. **Add screen for new list, etc.**

 ## Get an API key and token from Trello